1. Home

 Effective street team campaigns require a mix of active outreach and passive promotion.
 Active outreach means team members personally engaging people – handing a flyer directly to someone leaving a concert, or talking up the festival at a campus event.
 It’s important that team members are friendly, enthusiastic, and informed enough to answer basic questions about the festival.
 A brief conversation or a genuine recommendation from a peer can leave a lasting impression far stronger than a banner ad.

 Passive promotion tactics involve saturating the locale with your festival’s presence in more subtle ways.
 This includes putting up posters in trendy neighborhoods, taping flyers on community bulletin boards, and leaving stacks of handbills at hip cafes or retail shops (with permission).
 On college campuses, street teams might chalk slogans or place posters in dormitories.
-Remember the marketing “rule of three” – people often need to see an event mentioned multiple times before it sinks in (www.simplecrew.com).
-A well-coordinated postering effort across a city can ensure your festival name and date become familiar sights.
+Remember the marketing “rule of three” – people often need to see an event mentioned multiple times before it sinks in.
+Utilizing street team strategies for taking action helps ensure that a well-coordinated postering effort across a city makes your festival name and date familiar sights.
 Just be sure to follow local regulations and etiquette: always ask business owners before postering their windows, and avoid littering public spaces.

 Equip Your Team